pagkly/Zed/Investopedia4/What Is a Tax Identification Number (TIN).md

 A tax identification number is a unique set of numbers that identifies individuals, [[corporations]](https://www.investopedia.com/terms/c/corporation.asp), and other entities such as [[nonprofit organizations]](https://www.investopedia.com/terms/n/non-profitorganization.asp) (NPOs).
 Each person or entity must apply for a TIN.
 Once approved, the assigning agency assigns the applicant a special number.

-The TIN, which is also called a taxpayer identification number, is mandatory for anyone filing annual [[tax returns]](https://www.investopedia.com/terms/t/taxreturn.asp) with the IRS, which the agency uses to track taxpayers.
+The TIN, which is also called a [[Taxpayer|taxpayer]] identification number, is mandatory for anyone filing annual [[tax returns]](https://www.investopedia.com/terms/t/taxreturn.asp) with the IRS, which the agency uses to track taxpayers.
 Filers must include the number of tax-related documents and when claiming benefits or services from the government.2

 TINs are also required for other purposes:

--   **For credit:** Banks and other lenders require Social Security numbers on applications for credit.
+-   **For credit:** Banks and other lenders require [[Social Security]] numbers on applications for credit.
 This information is then relayed to the [[credit bureaus]](https://www.investopedia.com/terms/c/creditbureau.asp) to ensure the right person is filling out the application.
 The [[credit reporting agencies]](https://www.investopedia.com/terms/c/credit-reporting-agency.asp) also use TINs—notably SSNs—to report and track an individual's [[credit history]](https://www.investopedia.com/terms/c/credit-history.asp).
 -   **For employment:** Employers require an SSN from anyone applying for employment.
 This is to ensure that the individual is authorized to work in the United States.
 Employers verify the numbers with the issuing agency.
 -   **For state agencies:** Businesses also require state identification numbers for tax purposes in order to file with their state tax agencies.
 State taxing authorities issue the I.D. number directly to the filer.

-Tax identification numbers or taxpayer-identification numbers come in several different forms.
-Individuals are assigned TINs in the form of Social Security numbers (SSNs), whereas businesses (e.g., corporations and [[partnerships]](https://www.investopedia.com/terms/p/partnership.asp)) are assigned employer identification numbers (EINs).
+Tax identification numbers or [[Taxpayer|taxpayer]]-identification numbers come in several different forms.
+Individuals are assigned TINs in the form of [[Social Security]] numbers (SSNs), whereas businesses (e.g., corporations and [[partnerships]](https://www.investopedia.com/terms/p/partnership.asp)) are assigned employer identification numbers (EINs).
 Other types of TINs include the Individual Taxpayer Identification Number (ITIN), the Adoption Taxpayer Identification Number (ATIN), and the Preparer Tax Identification Number (PTIN).
 More information about these types is noted below.

 ## Special Considerations